giuliojiang/pbrt-v3-IILE/Doc.md

 Similar to 06, but the downstream half use the mean to normalize to 0.1, effectively using 10*mean as ratio.

+Use TanH instead of ReLU for many of the layers.

 # Tiling and interpolation

 ## New weight